ZhenyingZhu/StudyNotes/ASP.md

 Create a REST call (i.e. it is not resolve to a view), `CreateToken`, in Account Controller.
 It is a POST.

-SignInManager.PasswordSignInAsync is actually using a cookie.
+`SignInManager.PasswordSignInAsync` is actually using a cookie.

-Inject UserManager to the account controller, so that we can get a user and call SignManager.CheckSignInAsync.
+Inject UserManager to the account controller, so that we can get a user and call `SignManager.CheckSignInAsync`.

 Claims are a set of well-known keys with values.